appacademy/prep-work/App-Academy-prep-work.md

 those that have exercises, do them.

 * Peter Cooper's [Beginning Ruby](http://beginningruby.org/)
+ * Your primary resource for learning Ruby.
+ * Not free, but worth every penny; required reading.
  * Ch 1-4
  * Ch 6 (skip ch5)
  * Just RubyGems from ch7
  * Just Testing from ch8
- * 12, Appendix B. Light on exercises, but more in depth expositions than the average Ruby primer.
-After finishing the assigned sections from this book, you should be ready to start the Test First Ruby + EventManager exercises above.
 * JumpstartLabs'
   [Ruby in 100 Minutes](http://tutorials.jumpstartlab.com/projects/ruby_in_100_minutes.html).
-  Another intro to Ruby with a lot of good intro exercises.
+ * Another intro to Ruby with a lot of good intro exercises.
 * Chris Pine's [Learn to Program](http://pine.fm/LearnToProgram/)
  * [ch10](http://pine.fm/LearnToProgram/?Chapter=10)
  * The other chapters mostly cover material from Beginning Ruby,